renehorstmann/Utilc/README.md

 * Scope: handles cleanup
 * DynArray: creates a dynamic array of a given type
 * HashMap: creates a hashmap for a given key and value type
-* VecMath: macros for vector math
+* VecMath: macros and functions for vector math

 ## StrViu